 Gallywix is an interesting case.
 For 1 coin, you get to save 1 coin for a later round.
 If you play your cards right, this can lead to some ridiculous turns later on in the game, but it’s incredibly tough to balance out this with losing out in the early game

 Remember, a skilled player can make all the Heroes work, so don’t be afraid of trying out someone we’ve ranked low on our list!
-Clinching that Lich Baz’hiel win is far more satisfying than cruising to a Mech-based victory with Millificent Manastorm anyway.
+Clinching that Lich Baz’hiel win is far more satisfying than cruising to an easy win with a top-tier.